-The beauty of working with mindfulness and somatically (experiences felt in the body) is that we do not have to painfully relive past events or tell our whole life story to resolve things.
-Instead, we can safely get in touch with wounded parts of ourselves and with unresolved experiences.
-We do this by finding how they are held in the mind, body and emotions now, in the present.
+The beauty of working with mindfulness and somatically (experiences felt in the body) is that you do not have to painfully relive past events or tell your whole life story to resolve things.
+Instead, you can safely get in touch with wounded parts of yourself and with unresolved experiences.
+We do this by finding how they are held in your mind, body and emotions now, in the present.

 Cutting edge psychological research shows that we hold trauma and negative past experiences in our bodies and that mindfulness and Somatic Therapy can be helpful to resolve these experiences.